 QiC Diabetes aims to recognise, reward and share innovative practice demonstrating quality in diabetes management, education and services for people with diabetes and/or their families.

-It demonstrates the benefits and adaptability of entrants' initiatives to a wider healthcare audience, including presenting at the annual Diabetes UK Professional Conference.
+It highlights the benefits and adaptability of entrants' initiatives to a wider healthcare audience, including presenting at the annual Diabetes UK Professional Conference.
 Further dissemination opportunities include webinars, newsletters, workshops and the communication channels of QiC Diabetes partner Sanofi and our programme supporters.

-Entries are invited from anyone working in the diabetes arena in the UK and Northern Ireland.
+Entries are invited from anyone working in the diabetes arena in the UK and Ireland.
 Whatever the area of patient care and/or diabetes service delivery, if your initiative or programme relates to diabetes in any way, you should enter.
 Judges are keen to review a wide spectrum of entries and to recognise the innovative practice that we know is out there.

 What people think of QiC Diabetes